Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

  */
 uint256 private constant _ratioMultiplier = 10 ** 10;
 ```
 Because there are no decimals if amount of burned FLUX is < amount locked-in Datamine (DAM) tokens then we would always get 1x burn multiplier.
-While this is not going to be a problem in the future (assuming ~8m FLUX is minted per year eventually amount of burned FLUX > locked-in DAM tokens).
+While this is not going to be a problem in the future (assuming ~8m FLUX is minted per year eventually amount of burned FLUX > locked-in DAM tokens) we wanted to make sure the formula would still be rewarding during early stages of mainnet launch.

 ```Solidity
 /**